 - U.S. District Court for the Eastern District of Missouri

 - U.S. District Court for the Western District of Missouri

 - Conducted an investigation and negotiated an administrative settlement with a proprietary trading firm on charges of spoofing, resulting in a fine of $1.1 million and ordering the firm to cease and desist from further violations of the spoofing prohibition of the Commodity Exchange Act.

 - Served as lead counsel on administrative settlement involving an introducing broker and its principals on charges of fraud, unauthorized trading, position limit violations, and making false and misleading statements to an exchange.
-In total, the case imposed nearly twelve million dollars in restitution to affected customers, two and a half million dollars in fines (paid in equal halves to the CFTC and an exchange), and imposed a trading suspension and a registration ban on one of the principals involved.
+In total, the case imposed nearly $12 million in restitution to affected customers, $2.5 million in fines (paid in equal halves to the CFTC and an exchange), and imposed a trading suspension and a registration ban on one of the principals involved.

 - Led the investigative efforts and negotiated an administrative resolution of charges of fraud, unauthorized trading, and violating speculative position limits against a former trader at an introducing broker, resulting in a fine of $1.25 million and permanent restrictions on the trader’s registration.

-- Negotiated Division-level cooperation agreements and administrative settlements with two traders involved in a manipulative spoofing scheme.
+- Negotiated a division-level cooperation agreements and administrative settlements with two traders involved in a manipulative spoofing scheme.
 In a novel approach to the resolutions, the traders’ penalty phases were bifurcated from the liability portions of the cases, which allowed cooperation to be assessed prior to determining the proper penalty.